MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/installation-overview.md

 For more details, please refer to [**Azure managed applications**](/azure/managed-applications/overview) documentation.
 -->
-## Steps to setup Microsoft Community Training platform
+## Steps to setup Community Training platform

 Once you have decided your preferred endpoint and login type, follow the steps below to setup and install Community Training for your organization: